daleonpz/Notes/fh-dortmund/01-DPS.md

         - Blocking: Similar to Generic; indicates that the receiver is ready to receive (optimization)
         - Non-blocking: Similar to Generic; guarantees that the receiver is ready to receive (optimization)

-# Parallelization and Optimization (NO SLIDES)
+# Parallelization and Optimization
 ## Parallelization
+- Challenges in designing:
+    - Partioning of the problem
+    - Analysis of the communication between the executables
     - Agglomeration: merge entities that have strong communication dependency to avoid context switch overhead
+    - Mapping of software to hardware
-- Challenges
+    - Constrains:
         - Instruction set: MMX, SSE4.
 For example a DPS have the multiplication optimized
         - Locality/ grouping: usually you try to cluster the information
         - Size: size of the memory

 ### Levels of parallelism
 - Instruction level: pipelines.
 Problems: instruction fetch misses